sunn4room/nvim-cmp-codegeex/README.md

   opts = {
     apikey = "xxx", -- the api key of codegeex. apikey_file = "/path/to/apikey/file", -- the api key file of codegeex.
-    range = nil, -- the range to current line for completion context.
+    range = 500, -- the range to current line for completion context. delay = 500, -- the complete delay for performance.
   },
 }
 ```